ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Experiments

 \subsection{Comparing with other methods}

-\textbf{Comparing with naive solutions.} We compare several open-sourced multi-concept image customization methods~\cite{kumari2023multi, zhang2024ssr, ye2023ip, wang2024ms}, combining with the image-to-video (I2V) generation model I2VGen-XL~\cite{zhang2023i2vgen}, as a naive solution for the MCVC task with our ConceptMaster.
-According to the quantitative and qualitative results in Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:comparison}, we can see that our ConceptMaster has clear advantages on customizing multiple concepts in videos.
+We compare several open-sourced multi-concept image customization methods~\cite{kumari2023multi, zhang2024ssr, ye2023ip, wang2024ms}, combining with the image-to-video (I2V) generation model I2VGen-XL~\cite{zhang2023i2vgen}, as a naive solution for the MCVC task with our ConceptMaster.
+According to the qualitative results in Fig.~\ref{fig:comparison}, we can see that our ConceptMaster has clear advantages on customizing multiple concepts in videos.
 The naive solution will be subject to the decoupling and representation ability of both two models, the instruction-following capability of I2V models could further influence the quality of generated videos.
 In contrast, the end-to-end video customization models could achieve better results.

-\textbf{Comparing with tuning-based methods.} We compare the classical tuning-based method DreamBooth~\cite{ruiz2023dreambooth}, where we segment the original videos from MC-Bench into multiple clips for few-shot training examples and we train DreamBooth on our text-to-video models.
-The quantitative and qualitative results are demonstrated in Tab.~\ref{table:DifferentMethods} and Fig.~\ref{fig:DreamBooth}, where we can see that Dreambooth could hardly solve the identity mixing problem.
-Additionally, the tuning-based methods always require users to manually collect few-shot training samples for additional parameter-tuning, which not only can be time-consuming, but collecting same concept in different scenes as training samples is cumbersome, the situation is more intense for multi-concept video customization task.
-Therefore, our ConceptMaster is obviously more practical for real-world applications.
+The quantitative results in Tab.~\ref{table:DifferentMethods} also demonstrates that our method could not only maintain the representation of multiple concepts, but also generate high-quality text-aligned videos.